seycho/HitFilm_practice/README.md

-hitfilm practice and make preset to easy use
+hitfilm practice and make preset to easily use